What Is Carfentanil?

-However, carfentanil has been found cutting heroin and even fentanyl sold on the streets, starting in July 2016 in Ohio, when 35 overdoses and six deaths occurred in a span of three days.
+Carfentanil has been found in heroin and even fentanyl sold on the streets, starting in July 2016 in Ohio, when 35 overdoses and 6 deaths occurred in a span of 3 days.
 Law enforcement and emergency medical personnel warn that carfentanil sold illicitly looks like other drugs found on the street, including cocaine and heroin, because it is an odorless, white powder.
-Carfentanil, like fentanyl, has been found cutting heroin in order to increase its potency and the heroin dealer’s supply of the substance.

 According to an article from the Washington Post, carfentanil’s deadliness can be expressed in a few ways.
 First, the Buffalo Field Campaign based out of Yellowstone National Park warns that humans should not eat the meat of bison who have been sedated with carfentanil, because it can enter the human’s body and cause an overdose.
 Second, Russian authorities used a weaponized chemical gas based on carfentanil to end a Chechen hostage crisis in 2002 and ended up killing 170 people with one dose.

 Because of carfentanil’s potency, the effects on the human body and brain are very rapid.
 Even in elephants, the sedative effects are especially rapid.
 According to Elephant Care International, veterinarians must watch elephants for signs of pulmonary edema and capillary bleeding, characterized by a pink foam issuing from the elephant’s trunk, which indicates a potentially fatal rise in blood pressure.
-While doses administered to elephants are specifically to knock the animal unconscious, the doses are small compared to doses of much less powerful narcotics, like oxycodone or hydrocodone, given to humans to treat pain.
 When even a fraction of the dose given to elephants is administered to humans, onset is rapid, difficult to stop, and hard to treat.

 - Clammy skin

-It is unlikely that any human will become addicted to carfentanil, but people who struggle with addiction to opioid drugs, especially heroin, are at great risk of encountering this drug.
+People who struggle with addiction to opioid drugs, especially heroin, are at increased risk of consuming carfentanil at some point.
 There are many reasons it is important for a person struggling with opioid addiction to seek help, including the risk of overdose, and now it is more important than ever.

-There are many rehabilitation programs that can help a person safely detox from opioid drugs, often using medication-assisted therapies like buprenorphine and careful medical supervision.
+There are many rehabilitation programs that can help a person safely detox from opioid drugs.
 These programs should be followed by individual and group therapy, so the person not only ends their physical dependence on the drug, but also gets help to overcome psychological effects of addiction.
 Clients will learn coping mechanisms for triggers or stress that may have previously led them to abuse heroin or other opioids.